Creative Arts Department – Statement of Intent

-Technology – The purpose of the courses within the subject & place in the wider curriculum.
+Technology: The purpose of the courses within the subject & its place in the wider curriculum.

 Design and Technology is about providing opportunities for students to develop their capability, combining designing and making skills with knowledge and understanding in order to create quality products.
 The subjects that are available at Christ the King Catholic High School are designed to develop key motor skills as well as extend students understanding of the practical working environment.
 Throughout both Key Stages, students are encouraged to think independently as well as collaboratively.
 There is a large focus on the iterative design process which encourages students to develop their understanding by a ‘trial & error’ approach to improve their ability to working independently to improve outcomes.
 The Technology Department aims to build key skills from Year 7 through to Year 9 that will benefit all students moving forward regardless of whether they opt for a Technology subject at Key Stage 4.

-Art – The purpose of the courses within the subject & place in the wider curriculum.
+Art: The purpose of the courses within the subject & its place in the wider curriculum.

 Art, Craft & Design provides the student with the opportunity to experience some of the highest forms of human creativity.
 Art and Design education should engage, inspire and challenge the students, equipping them with the knowledge and skills to experiment, invent and create works of art, craft and design.
 At Christ the King we look to develop the students’ skill progressively to ensure all children can learn and practice as they move through school.
 As they progress they should be able to think critically and develop a more rigorous understanding of Art and Design.
 They should also know how Art and Design both reflect and shape our history, and contribute to the culture, creativity and the wealth of our nation.

-Performing Arts – The purpose of the courses within the subject & place in the wider curriculum.
+Performing Arts: The purpose of the courses within the subject & its place in the wider curriculum.

 A study of Performing Arts allows students to express themselves through the arts and develop self-confidence which is a transferable skill for life.
 Through performing arts at Christ the King Catholic High School students study Music and Drama in a practical way.
 They are encouraged to develop their independent learning skills through practise, rehearsing and self-development.
 Students often work in groups, collaborating with their peers to create their own performances.